Burger King’s Vision Statement & Mission Statement

-Burger King Corporation vision statement and mission statement case study and analysis
+Burger King corporate vision statement and corporate mission statement foodservice business purpose goals analysis case study

 A Burger King in Richmond Hill, Ontario, Canada.
-Burger King Corporation’s vision statement and mission statement pertain to the company’s goals and operations.
+Burger King’s vision statement and mission statement pertain to business purpose and leadership in the fast-food restaurant industry.
 (Photo: Public Domain)

 Burger King’s Mission Statement

-Burger King’s mission statement is to “offer reasonably priced quality food, served quickly, in attractive, clean surroundings.”
-This mission statement indicates the kind of outputs expectable from the organization.
-With regard to Burger King’s business, this mission statement has the following main points:
+Burger King’s mission is “to offer reasonably priced quality food, served quickly, in attractive, clean surroundings.”
+This corporate mission statement indicates the kind of outputs expectable from the fast-food business.
+The following are the main points in Burger King’s mission statement:

 1. Reasonable prices